techlabsms/techlabs_new/README.md

 ## 🐛 Bugs and issues

 You found something that has to be different?
 Something is broken?
-Please report it here: <a href="www.google.de" style="padding: 10px 20px; color: white; background-color: #fb1d5c; border-radius: 30px;">Report issue</a>
+Please report it here: <a href="www.google.de">Report issue</a>